ArmandBester/CV/README.md

 M.Sc in biochemistry with experience in molecular biology, including nucleic acid extraction, polymerase chain reaction and designing of PCR primers, recombinant DNA techniques, cloning, site directed mutagenesis, DNA sequencing, recombinant protein expression and enzyme kinetics.

 #### Working experience

-In my time working in virology I have developed an HIV protease and reverse transcriptase drug resistance assay which I also validated in terms of sensitivity, specificity, accuracy and precision.
+In my time working in Virology I have developed an HIV protease and reverse transcriptase drug resistance assay which I also validated in terms of sensitivity, specificity, accuracy and precision.
 I am also a member of the national NHLS HIV drug resistance subcommittee where we meet once a quarter to discuss operational, QA/QC, clinical and research related to HIV drug resistance.
-This allowed me to be part of this assays costing analysis.
-We are subscribed to the QCMD EQA program for HIV drug resitance where we always score above 98% and 99.4% in 2020.
-I was also involved in getting this assay SANAS acredited and maintaining accreditation with proper GLP.
-I am the author of our inhouse HIV drug resistance SOP and do training and competancy evaluation on staff.
+This allowed me to be part of this assay's costing analysis.
+We are subscribed to the QCMD EQA program for HIV drug resistance where we always scored above 98% and 99.4% in 2020.
+I was also involved in getting this assay SANAS accredited and maintaining accreditation with proper GLP.
+I am the author of our inhouse HIV drug resistance SOP and do training and competency evaluations on staff.

-As our HIV sequence database grew the need for more sophisticated phylogenetics arose.
-With the help of colaborators, I developed a phylogenetic pipeline which we published in PLOS ONE (PhyloPi: An affordable, purpose built phylogenetic pipeline for the HIV drug resistance testing facility).
+As our HIV sequence database grew, the need for more sophisticated phylogenetics arose.
+With the help of collaborators, I developed a phylogenetic pipeline which we published in PLOS ONE (PhyloPi: An affordable, purpose built phylogenetic pipeline for the HIV drug resistance testing facility).
 This also allowed us to reach out to the public in the form of a four-part blog post.
 This is available online on RStudio's blog, rviews (https://rviews.rstudio.com/2019/04/30/analysing-hiv-pandemic-part-1/).
-PhyloPi is now an integrated part of QA/QC in the Universitas and Charlotte Maxeke drug resistance testing facilities with plans to roll out to the remainder of the facilities as well early this year.
+PhyloPi is now an integrated part of QA/QC in the Universitas and Charlotte Maxeke drug resistance testing facilities with plans to roll out to the remainder of the NHLS facilities as well early this year.
 Not only does this provide valuable spot checks, but has identified numerous sample swaps originating from health care facilities that otherwise would not have been noticed.

 The ongoing pandemic is having devastating consequences around the world.
 However, it has challenged the discipline's workforce to levels previously not tested.
-I was entrusted with the sars-covid-2 diagnostics in the verification of the various assays, operations, QC/QA, procurement and workflows.
+I was entrusted with the SARS-CoV-2 diagnostics in the verification of the various assays, operations, QC/QA, procurement and workflows.
 This also includes training of staff and competency evaluation.
-I have also trained staff at NHLS Virology in Kimberly.
+I have also trained staff at NHLS in Kimberley.

+Our laboratory has verified and implemented the following SARS-CoV-2 assays:

+- NucliSense extraction with Seegene Allplex 2019-nCoV assay

+- MagMAX Viral and Pathogen Nucleic Acid Isolation Kit extraction with TaqPath covid-19 kit
+- Seegene Numbis extraction with Seegene Allplex 2019-nCoV assay
+- Bosphore EX-Tract extraction with Seegene Allplex 2019-nCoV assay
+- MagMAX Viral and Pathogen Nucleic Acid Isolation Kit extraction with BGI RT-PCR
+- Roche COBAS 8800*
+- Abbott M2000*
+- BioFire FilmArray*

+Assays tested but not implemented:

+- Thermal extraction with Seegene Allplex 2019-nCoV assay
+- GeneChecker

+(* **Only involved with evaluation reports**)

-In any laboratory things can go wrong and especially in diagnostic facilities can have profound implications if it goes unnoticed.
-In the time working at virology I have plenty of experience in noticing problems, troubleshooting and root cause analysis.
+In any laboratory things can go wrong and especially in diagnostic facilities, this can have profound implications if it goes unnoticed.
+In the time working at Virology I have plenty of experience in noticing problems, troubleshooting and root cause analysis.

 My python and R experience helped in the analysis and creation of assay evaluation reports.
 I have created a script that accepts data in a spreadsheet and calculates various metrics of agreement and other statistics.
-The well-cited python package, statsmodels, was used to do the statistical calculations.
+The well-cited python package, statsmodels, was used to do the statistical calculations for serology and molecular assay validations.
 I have created numerous reports for pathologists to sign off.